rpardini/docker-registry-proxy/Docker-for-Mac.md

-# Using a Docker Desktop for Mac as a client for the proxy (stable version)
+# Using a Docker Desktop for Mac as a client for the proxy

 First, know this is a MiTM, and could break with new Docker Desktop for Mac releases or during resets/reinstalls/upgrades.